Skip to main content

 Failure Modes

-• Checker unavailable/error: behavior depends on output_fail_mode setting.
-Default (closed) quarantines the job; open allows the result and increments cordum_output_policy_skipped_total.
+• Checker unavailable/error during the async content phase: behavior depends on the resolved tenant output_fail_mode.
+Default (closed) quarantines the output; open allows the result and increments cordum_output_policy_skipped_total.

 • Circuit breaker open (3+ consecutive failures): all output checks are blocked until the breaker transitions to half-open after 30 seconds.